HERITAGE

 MERIRASTI MULTIFUNCTIONAL BUILDING COMPETITION

-With support from FEMMA Planning, we held workshops with residents and school staff to assess the strengths and challenges of the current buildings.
+With support from FEMMA Planning, we held workshops with residents and school personnel to assess the strengths and challenges of the current buildings.
 These sessions helped envision how the new complex could best serve its users.

 Our proposal focused on preserving the site’s existing buildings, connecting them with extensions while demolishing only the janitor’s house for new functions.